 it’s important to remember that chronic problems such as adrenal fatigue or hypothyroidism are often the result of years of stress on your endocrine system.
 When the organs begin to function properly again and you are feeling better, it doesn’t necessarily mean you are completely healed—you have to give your body time to make a full recovery.
-Dr. Tina Marcantel is a naturopathic physician in Gilbert who also serves the East Valley cities of Mesa, Tempe, Chandler, Scottsdale, Apache Junction, Gold Canyon, Queen Creek, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic physician in Gold Canyon, Arizona, who also serves the East Valley cities of Mesa, Tempe, Chandler, Scottsdale, Apache Junction, Gilbert, Queen Creek, and the greater Phoenix area.

 After working with “Kathy” for several months to bring her hormonal imbalances under control, she reported that she was “feeling more like herself again.”
 She told me that her anxiety had decreased by eighty percent and she was no longer suffering from panic attacks.
 She was sleeping much better and had more energy than she’d had in a long time.
 Things were going great, and she seemed well on the way to recovery from chronic health problems that had troubled her for years.